EnterpriseDB/terraform-provider-biganimal/docs/data-sources/pgd.md

 - `logs_url` (String) The URL to find the logs of this cluster.
 - `maintenance_window` (Attributes) Custom maintenance window. (see [below for nested schema](#nestedatt--data_groups--maintenance_window))
 - `metrics_url` (String) The URL to find the metrics of this cluster.
+- `pe_allowed_principal_ids` (Set of String) Cloud provider subscription/account ID, need to be specified when cluster is deployed on BigAnimal's cloud account.
 - `pg_config` (Attributes Set) Database configuration parameters. (see [below for nested schema](#nestedatt--data_groups--pg_config))
 - `pg_type` (Attributes) Postgres type. (see [below for nested schema](#nestedatt--data_groups--pg_type))
 - `pg_version` (Attributes) Postgres version. (see [below for nested schema](#nestedatt--data_groups--pg_version))